miniflux/v1/docs/translations.markdown

 - `tne()`: displayed with no escaping
 - `dt()`: date using `strftime()` formats

-Always use the english version in the source code.
+Always use the English version in the source code.

 How to find missing translations in the applications?
 -----------------------------------------------------